-Name(s) shown on return

-Your social security number
+Sequence No. 56 Name(s) shown on return Your social security number

-Part Direct Deposit Complete this part if you want us to directly deposit a portion of your refund to one or more a accounts.
-1a Amount to be deposited in first account (see instructions) 1a b Routing number d Account number 2a Amount to be deposited in second account 2a b Routing number d Account number 3a Amount to be deposited in third account 3a b Routing number d Account number Part U.S. Series I Savings Bond Purchases Complete this part if you want to buy paper bonds with a portion of your refund.
-A If a name is entered on line 5c or 6c below, co-ownership will be assumed unless the beneficiary because instructions for more details. oox is checked.
-4 Amount to be used for bond purchases for yourself (and your spouse, if filing jointly) 4 5a Amount to be used to buy bonds for yourself, your spouse, or someone else 5a b Enter the owner's name (First then Last) for the bond registration С If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
-If beneficiary, a also check here ► 6a Amount to be used to buy bonds for yourself, your spouse, or someone else 6a b Enter the owner's name (First then Last) for the bond registration С If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
-If beneficiary, a also check here ▶ □ Part III Paper Check Complete this part if you want a portion of your refund to be sent to you as a check.
-7 Amount to be refunded by check 7 Part • Total Allocation of Refund Add lines 1a, 2a, 3a, 4, 5a, 6a, and 7.
-The total must equal the refund amount shown on your tax 8 return 8
+Part t Direct Deposit Complete this part if you want us to directly deposit a portion of your refund to one or more accounts.
+1a Amount to be deposited in first account (see instructions) 1a b Routing number d Account number 2a Amount to be deposited in second account 2a b Routing number d Account number 3a Amount to be deposited in third account 3a b Routing number d Account number Part U.S. Series I Savings Bond Purchases ı arı Complete this part if you want to buy paper bonds with a portion of your refund. $\Lambda$ If a name is entered on line 5c or 6c below, co-ownership will be assumed unless the beneficiary box is checked.
+CAUTION 4 Amount to be used for bond purchases for yourself (and your spouse, if filing jointly) 4 5a Amount to be used to buy bonds for yourself, your spouse, or someone else 5a b С If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
+If benefic ciary, also check here $\Box$ 6a Amount to be used to buy bonds for yourself, your spouse, or someone else 6a b Enter the owner's name (First then Last) for the bond registration c If you would like to add a co-owner or beneficiary, enter the name here (First then Last).
+If benefic ciary also check here Part Paper Check Complete this part if you want a portion of your refund to be sent to you as a check.
+7 Amount to be refunded by check 7 Part 8 Add lines 1a, 2a, 3a, 4, 5a, 6a, and 7.
+The total must equal the refund amount shown on your tax return 8

-Form 8888 (Rev. 11-2021) Page 2
+Form 8888 (Rev. 11-2022) Page 2